 In administrative terms and consistent with international practice, MRLs assist in regulating the use of agricultural and veterinary chemical products.
 MRLs indicate whether agricultural and veterinary chemical products have been used in accordance with the registered conditions of use, and it is primarily the registered conditions of use that act to protect human, animal and plant health and the environment.
-MRLs also ensure that the residues of chemicals are minimised consistent with the effective use of chemical products to control pests and diseases and MRLs also act as trading standards.
+MRLs, while not direct public health limits, act to protect public health and safety by minimising residues in food consistent with the effective control of pests and diseases.
+MRLs also act as trading standards.
 This application contains MRLs which relate to antibiotics used in the production of heavily traded agricultural commodities which may indirectly have a significant effect on trade of derivative food products between WTO members.